Skip to main content

 hash -r

-Note that addr2line 2.3.9 cannot be used, which may be incompatible and cause the memory to keep growing.
+Note: Don't use addr2line 2.3.9, which may be incompatible and cause memory growth.

-1. Many errors appear after running jeprof: addr2line: DWARF error: invalid or unhandled FORM value: 0x25, and the parsed Heap stack is the memory address of the code, not the function name
+QA-2: Errors after running jeprof: addr2line: DWARF error: invalid or unhandled FORM value: 0x25, parsed heap stacks show memory addresses instead of function names

-• llvm_symbolizer: the path of the llvm symbol table parser, the version should preferably be the version used to compile the be/bin/doris_be binary.
+• llvm_symbolizer: Path to llvm symbolizer, preferably the version used to compile the binary.

 #!/bin/bash